 Where Else Can Botox be Injected?

 Moving down the face, other common sites where Botox is injected are the mentalis (chin) and depressor anguli oris muscles (DAOs).
 As we age, the face loses bone and fat.
 At the chin, this loss of volume creates a pebbled appearance across the mentalis which may be softened with neurotoxin.
 The DAO muscles are friends with the corrugators and help us appear mad or angry by turning down the lower lip to create a frown.
 The DAOs can be treated to lessen the downward pull of the corners of the mouth, and can even be combined with treatment along the jawline and neck to create a more defined neck and jaw.
 Your injector should use caution when injecting these areas to avoid the inadvertent spread of neurotoxin into the DLI (depressor labii inferioris) muscles, which, if accidentally treated, will cause a crooked bottom lip and uneven smile.

-Schedule online or call 512-327-2227 if you’d like to talk about how to turn your frown upside down!
-We’ll figure out which treatments are best for you, and discuss all of the other amazing ways I combine neurotoxin and aesthetic treatments to soften lines, create facial harmony, and improve the overall appearance and health of your skin.
+Schedule online or call 512-327-2227.
+We’ll figure out which treatments are best for you, and discuss how to soften lines, create facial harmony, and improve the overall appearance and health of your skin.